camillac/holmies/README.md

   if it is possible to find a path to the treasure from a point next to the start.

 ## Base case
-A maze/path of size 1 step/space.
+-When explorer is on treasure
+-When explorer is on a wall

 ## Pseudocode of algorithm
-if treasure is right next to location, return true else for every spot next to location, repeat the problem starting with that new spot
+If explorer is on treasure, return true

+else for every spot next to location, repeat the problem starting with that new spot